Ducky-007/MallCustomers/README.md

 The license is unknown.

 You can download workbook and dataset for interactive dashboard usage or look at the slide images to look at customer insights.

+Dashboards and stories answer stakeholder question: what age groups would benefit most from marketing?